John Abbott (The Young and the Restless): 1999–2006

 Then, John began fighting with his inmates, and he believed that his first wife, Dina, had just left him.
-A doctor examined him, and Jack, Ashley and Gloria found out that John was being over-medicated.
+A doctor examined him, and Jack, Ashley and Gloria found out that John was being overmedicated.
 Jack wanted to trick his father into changing his will to remove Gloria.
 He made John believe that he was cutting Dina out of the will.
 Six months after his incarceration, John was due to be pardoned by the Governor.
 Before his release, he had a stroke, and he was left in a vegetative state.
 John signed a DNR, and Gloria and her stepchildren agreed that they wanted to abide by John's wishes.
 John's family and friends came to the hospital to say good-bye, and John died in 2006.
 Jack and Ashley overruled Gloria's wish to have a lavish funeral.
 Instead, they told her the wrong time for the ceremony, and they held a small family-only memorial for John.
 Then, Kevin discovered that his mother was tricked, and he held another service for John with his mother.
 After his death, the Abbotts were appalled to discover that Gloria was left 50% of John's billion-dollar estate.
 The remaining 50% was to be divided among John's four children.
 While Gloria was expecting a big payout, she was stunned when a prison chaplain arrived in court, and he handed the judge a handwritten note by John that wrote Gloria out of his will.
 In addition, news broke that Gloria's marriage to John was invalid because she never officially divorced Tom.
 Gloria returned "home" to the Abbott Mansion to find her belongings in trash bags outside while Jack looked on smugly from behind the door.
 In 2007, the judge made it official that Gloria was not included in John's final will.

 John's youngest son Billy would later have a son, John Robert "Johnny" Abbott IV named in honor of Billy's late father, John Abbott.